Antonio-226/Big-Data-Analytics-Group-Project/README.md

 ![RepoStructure](material/RepoStructure.png)

 [Here](https://github.com/Antonio-226/Big-Data-Analytics-Group-Project/blob/main/requirements.txt) you can find a list of requirements that are needed to run the project.
+It contains all packages used in for the project, except the packages used in the spark notebook for this pyspark, keras & Tensorflow are needed in addition

 ## Data Collection
 The data for our work we got from [Open Data Zurich](https://www.stadt-zuerich.ch/opendata.secure.html).
 We used two files: